 Basic knowledge of React & Next.js.

-A deployed Subgraph API on Somnia (or use an existing one).
+A deployed Subgraph API on Somnia ().

-Account on https://somnia.chain.love see guide.
+Account on see .

 Create a NextJS Project